 How to reduce belly fat- the non surgical way?

-- There is a common misconception that spot stomach exercise (that is, exercising a specific muscle or location of the body) most effectively burns fat at the desired location, but this is not the case.
-Exercises to reduce tummy such as Sit-ups, crunches and other abdominal exercises are useful in building the abdominal muscles, but they have little effect, if any, on the adipose tissue located there.
+- There is a common misconception that spot fat tummy exercise (that is, exercising a specific muscle or location of the body) most effectively burns fat at the desired location, but this is not the case.
+Exercises to lose fat tummy such as Sit-ups, crunches and other stomach exercises are useful in building the abdominal muscles, but they have little effect, if any, on the adipose tissue located there.

 - Many of you must have tried different weight loss diets to lose weight.
 But, How to lose weight from your belly would need more comprehensive approach, than just following a random diet plan.